jiangnanhugo/SimpleRNN/README.md

-# RNN-LSTM
+# SimpleRNN
-RNN tutorial &amp; LSTM tutorial
+RNN tutorial with Numpy and theano implementation

-babi rnn model with keras, 41% accuracy